andrei-bamboi/simple-python-api/README.md

 Need to have minikube and terraform installed.

-If you dont know how to installed them , means that this repo is not intended to you.
+If you dont know how to install them , means that this repo is not intended to you.

 ## Content

 ### api-helm directory
-Container the Helm chart.
+Contain the Helm chart inlcuding the dummy-pdf app deployment

 ### iac directory